 Q. What is the largest web application you have ever worked on?
 What coding were you responsible for?

 A. Web developer interview questions like this allow the employer to get a better understanding of your background and experience.
-It helps them understand who you are as a developer and what you’re most comfortable working one.
+It helps them understand who you are as a developer and what you’re most comfortable working on.
 The most important skills and abilities to show here aren’t just about claiming you had worked on huge and important projects in the past.
-It is more about showing you are able to work in a team, handle complex tasks etc.
+It is more about showing you are able to work in a team, handle complex tasks, etc.

 Q. What is your understanding and experience with object-oriented programming (OOP)?

 A. This is one of the website design interview questions that might be hard to answer in just a few lines but it is important that the employer knows about your OOP experience since it is a big part of modern web development.
-Object-oriented programing is a key part of organizing code and making it possible to apply groups of code to various situations.
+Object-oriented programming is a key part of organizing code and making it possible to apply groups of code to various situations.

 However, some developers prefer procedural programming where the code organization is focused on action rather than on the object.
 Neither way is wrong, but by asking web interview questions of this sort, the employer will gain a better understanding of who you are as a developer and what your usual routines and practices are.